hackermen0/hackermen0/README.md

 ---

 I build scalable web architectures, integrate hardware with cloud systems, and lead technical teams.
-Currently co-founding [CaeliFi](https://caeliafi.com) — a platform for solar auditing and diesel generator synchronization — while serving as a Technical Executive at KIIT E-Cell.
+Currently co-founding [CaeliFi](https://caeliafi.com), a platform for solar auditing and diesel generator synchronization, while serving as a Technical Executive at KIIT E-Cell.

 ---